 Once out of the oven, take the Guajillo Chiles, place them into a large glass of water, and microwave them for 3 to 4 minutes.
 Be careful once you remove it from the microwave, it will be super hot and burn your hands.

 Next, add all the ingredients at once into a blender and puree.
 Once combined, TSA, ( Taste – Season & Adjust ) Might need a little salt.

 Great with Eggs of any kind – Very classic Mexican recipe – Huevos Ranchero

-Add a little bit of chunky onion, cubed / diced tomato and you have a nice salsa for a party
+Add a little bit of chunky onion, and cubed/diced tomato, and you have a nice salsa for a party.

-Replacement tomato sauce for any recipe really, idea like Chicken Parmesan
+Replacement tomato sauce for any recipe, really, an idea like Chicken Parmesan

 Preparing & Cooking The Pepperoni Chicken Parmesan

 Butterfly the Chicken.
 Using chicken breast, make a cut down the middle making sure you do not cut all what way through the chicken.
 Open the chicken breast like a book to fill it with pepperoni.